Our community group ministry helps you find your circle within the larger circle of Fifth Avenue Presbyterian Church.

 Find Your Community Group

-The following community groups are looking for new members this winter.
+The following community groups are looking for new members this fall.
 Choose one (or more) that sounds right for you, and complete the enrollment form.
 We’ll be in touch with next steps!

 Asian American Bible Study